 Water - The Department of Public Works Water Division is responsible for the construction, operation and maintenance of Scituate's municipal water system.
 The Water Division supervisor is responsible for the daily operations of the Water Division, which provides for the water service needs of nearly 100% of the population.
 Scituate's water supply is obtained from six gravel packed wells along with a reservoir.
 The Water Department is self-supporting including debt service.
 On November 4, 2013, the Town approved a \$22,000,000 water pipe improvement and replacement project which will replace approximately 21 miles of water mains which will occur in three phases.
 Phases I and II are complete.
-The final contract for Phase III will be issued in January 2019 for completion in summer/fall of 2019.
+Construction on the final phase was completed in the fall of 2019.